Combodo/iTop/readme.txt

 Fix for the validation of the forms in the portal.
 The (lack of) localization was breaking it!
 Portal with Incident tickets: added rights on Incident for Portal users
+Portal: service type mapping can be an empty string
+Portal: no need to propose the public log in the request creation form (the description is enough, and the public log can be updated later on when viewing the ticket)
-Portal: service type mapping can be an empty string Show the new setting portal_tickets in the default config file
+Show the new setting portal_tickets in the default config file
 #853: When a list is configured directly from the table (NOT from the Dialog box), then these settings are not kept neither when creating a shortcut nor when opening the "configure this list" dialog
 #756: allow incidents and user request to be linked to 'closed' problems.